dsc-courses/dsc106-2025-wi/projects/project2peer.md

 # Project 2: Deceptive Visualization - Peer Grading

-You will review two Project 2 submissions from your classmates and share constructive feedback.
+You will review three Project 2 submissions from your classmates and share constructive feedback.
 This assignment is an opportunity to both (a) develop skills to effectively evaluate and critically analyze visualization designs, and (b) help guide subsequent efforts by your peers to improve project quality and visualization design across the class.

 An important goal for this assignment is to understand how visualization designs might aim to intentionally (or unintentionally) mislead the viewer, so as to provide you with more confidence and skepticism when interpreting visualizations in the wild.